FontysVenlo/PRJ4-iOS-Doc/README.md

 1. Swift Tutorial Part 2: [Types and Operations](https://www.raywenderlich.com/6364-swift-tutorial-part-2-types-and-operations)
 1. Swift Tutorial Part 3: [Flow Control](https://www.raywenderlich.com/6366-swift-tutorial-part-3-flow-control)
 1. Do the iOS Intro: [Your first iOS App](https://www.raywenderlich.com/5993-your-first-ios-and-uikit-app)
+1. Check the tutorial on [XCode and Github](https://medium.com/swlh/how-to-use-github-with-xcode11-8a93b64ff1bc)

 **Deliverables:**
 1. Being able to explain the basic Swift components
 1. Being able to explain Swift specific constructs like Optionals, Tuples, Protocols, Extensions, Closures and Error Handling.
 1. Being able to explain the basic concepts of an iOS app.
+1. Being able to use Github with your project(s).

 ## Assignment Sensors and JSON De/Encoding
 Do tutorials on the following topics.
 Either use the given tutorials or use tutorial that you come across and think useful.